-■ Airbag System Indicators
+Airbag System Indicators

-If a problem occurs in the airbag system, the SRS indicator comes on and a message appears on the Driver Information Interface\.
+If a problem occurs in the airbag system, the SRS indicator comes on and a message appears on the driver information interface.

-SRS (Supplemental Restraint System) indicator
+Supplemental Restraint System (SRS) Indicator

-If the indicator comes on at any other time besides vehicle start-up, or does not come on at all, have the system checked by a dealer as soon as possible.
+If the indicator comes on at any other time besides vehicle start-up or does not come on at all, have the system checked by a dealer as soon as possible.
 If you don't, your airbags and seat belt tensioners may not work properly when they are needed.